elinx/safe-view/README.md

 - `Ctrl+f` / `Ctrl+b`: Page up/down
 - `/`: Enter search mode to filter tensors by name
 - `Escape`: Exit search mode
-- Click on a tensor in the left panel to view its details on the right
+- Click on a tensor in the left panel or press Enter to view its details and statistics on the right

 ## Requirements